smithinator100/speaking-dax/README.md

 # Speaking DAX - Audio to Viseme Converter

-Convert audio files to JSON viseme maps for lip-sync animation using Rhubarb Lip Sync, Gentle forced aligner, or Azure Speech Service.
+Convert audio files to JSON viseme maps for lip-sync animation using either Rhubarb Lip Sync or Gentle forced aligner.

 ## Table of Contents